 Most people have never heard of Saint-Maximin-la-Sainte-Baume in Provence.
 And they don’t know its connection to Mary Magdalene, and her years in France.

 Located about 28 miles (45 km) away from Aix-en-Provence, this is reputed to be the town that Mary Magdalene is buried in.

-Provençale tradition recounts that she arrives in France in a broken-down little boat with Lazarus, Maximin, Mary Salomé, and their servant Sara.
+Provençale tradition recounts that she arrives in France in a broken-down little boat with Lazarus, Maximinus, May Salomé, and their servant Sara.
 From there she is said to have gone to Marseille, and converted the locals to Christianity.

 In Saint-Maximin-la-Sainte-Baume is the church where her body is believed to be buried.
+The town is named after Saint Maximinus, one of the most well-known saints in France.
 You can read more about visiting Saint-Maximin-la-Sainte-Baume here.

 If you enjoyed that post, you may want to read more about traveling around Provence and the French Riviera.
 A bientôt!